 Anatomy

-Twitter's image layout adapts depending on how many images are attached to a tweet.
+Twitter's image layout changes with the number of images attached to a post.

-A single image fills the full frame.
+One image fills the frame.
 Two images sit side by side.
-Three images create a layout where one large image anchors the left side with two smaller companions stacked on the right.
-Four images resolve into a two by two grid.
+Three images place one large image on the left with two stacked images on the right.
+Four images form a two by two grid.

 One image

-When there is only one image, the layout is straightforward.
-The image fills the container and keeps its natural proportions.
+With one image, the layout is simple.
+The image fills the container and keeps its own shape.

 export const getAspectRatio = (height: number, width: number): string => {